HiramSanchez/paams-d-user-manageData/README.md

 ## **Description**
-This **paams-d-user-manageData** microservice provides a RESTful API for managing user registrations with CRUD functionality (Create, Read, Update, Delete).
-It supports connections to multiple databases and is designed to be scalable and easily integrated into a microservices architecture.
+The **paams-d-user-manageData** microservice is responsible for managing user registration data.
+It provides a RESTful API for creating, reading, updating, and deleting user records in the database.
+Designed for scalability and easy integration into a microservices architecture, this service manages multiple databases.

 ## **Features**
-- **CRUD API**: Enables creation, retrieval, updating, and deletion of user records.
-- **MVC Architecture**: Follows a layered architecture with separation of concerns (controller, service, repository, model).
-- **Multi-DB Support**: Connects to multiple databases based on request type.
+- **Create User Data**: Register new users and create records in the database.
+- **Update User Data**: Modify existing user registration data.
+- **Retrieve User Data**: Fetch user records from the database.
+- **Delete User Data**: Permanently delete user registration records.

+## **API Endpoints**

+- **POST /api/user/new/data**
+  `user-new-data`: Responsible for creating new user records in the database.

+- **PUT /api/user/data/update**
+  `user-data-update`: Updates existing user records in the database.

+- **GET /api/user/data/read**
+  `user-data-read`: Retrieves user registration data from the database.

+- **DELETE /api/user/drop/data**
+  `user-drop-data`: Permanently deletes user records from the database.

 ## **Requirements**